 “Hitting Tom Seaver” Published in Spitball

-A chapter from DJ’s forthcoming hybrid novel about baseball appears in the spring issue of Spitball, the nation’s most respected baseball literary journal.
+A chapter from DJ’s forthcoming baseball novel about appears in the spring issue of Spitball, the nation’s most respected baseball literary journal.
 Spitball was founded thirty-nine years ago and has featured poetry, fiction and non-fiction from such writers as Roger Kahn, W.P.
 Kinsella, William J. McGill, Peter Golenbock, C.W.
 Spooner, Spitball’s formidable editor Mike Shannon, and former players including Jim Brosnan, Tracy Stallard and others.
 DJ’s contribution is a true story that tells the tale of his at-bat against Tom Terrific.
 For more about Spitball, click here.

 “No Reason to Get Excited” Published in Breath & Shadow

 Excerpts from DJ’s forthcoming baseball novel have been published in an online literary journal focused on chronic illness.
-The excerpts are from various parts of the novel and come together to form a story.
+Various parts of the novel come together to form a story.
 “It feels good to grip the handlebars of my old city bike.
 I had it refurbished recently, figuring, if the bike is in working condition, I’ll ride it, but never got around to it so it has sat in our garage in fine shape but with no one to ride it.
 We go way back.
 In my mid-thirties, I performed death-defying commutes up and down the misty morning streets on this same blue bike.
 I was agile, strong & flexible.
 I loved to stand on the peddles and cruise downhill with the wind rippling my hair, fearlessly riding through heavy traffic, confident even the worst road circumstances could not touch me.
-I rode too quick for cars.”
+I was too quick for cars.”

 To read the entire story, visit Breath & Shadow.
 Click here.

 Journey to Salzburg

 Travel with James Bartel to the Salzburg Festival, in words, music and images, including a one-day excursion across Austria east to Vienna for a visit to Beethoven’s home when he wrote his Fifth and Seventh Symphonies.